coleenquadros/configuration/docs/app-sre/AAA.md

 ## Access and surfaces list

-Every app-sre engineer should have access to the following
+Every AppSRE engineer should have access to the following

 - Github / LDAP username
   - If needed can reset KRB password [here](https://password.corp.redhat.com/changepassword)